khan-shahnawaz/HangManGame/README.md

     *.
 If the user enters the same character which was already guessed, then the state of the game will remain same and there will not be any warning given to the user.
     *.
 The user is asked everytime, if he wants to play again or not.
 If the user enters any character other than "y" or "Y", then the program will terminate.
     *.
 There will not be any prompt when user will enter more characters than the number of words in the expecped word.
 However, the life of be reduced accordingly.
+    *.
+All the words in the txt file should be present on different lines.
+The program is sensitive to whitespaces but not blank lines.
+Also, the txt file should not have any Ctrl+M character(Which is placed automatically when words are pasted in Windows system).

 Rules:
     *.
 When the game starts, a word is chosen randomly by the computer.
 The player is expected to guess the words.